 - The movie trailer made my eyes well up… lol

 After the seiyuu events, I was emotionally overwhelmed and trekked everywhere to cover my bases and happened to stumble upon Yuki Kaji giving a small industry talk in the general area.
 I stared at how cute he was for a while, then kept walking and found… Sakurai!!
-With Natsuki Hanae, who I also love.
+With Natsuki Hanae and Ryota Osaka, who I also both love.
+And promoting Ace of Diamond which is my latest obsession.
+Talk about a lovely coincidence!
 While no pictures of seiyuu are generally allowed, I had to take one, just as a memento.
 Sorry Anime Japan.